bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               If plans are added to the queue while the manager is busy, the queue is is automatically started once the task is complete.

+              If a plan is paused by the manager and resumed (and runs to completion) or stopped in Jupyter console, the autostart mode is not disabled and the next plan is started.
+              If the plan is aborted or halted in Jupyter Console, then the autostart is disabled.
+              This behavior may change in the future.

               *The request always succeeds*.
 ------------  -----------------------------------------------------------------------------------------
 Parameters    **enable**: *boolean*